choongzhanhong/choongzhanhong.github.io/content/blog/posts/2025-08-tempering/index.md

 What I really mean is acclimatising, but in choosing the word "Tempering", I'm making a nod at concepts of virtue.

-Anyway, I don't think I'm any more virtuous than you just because I don't over-use the air-con, or try to reduce my carbon footprint, but I do think my habits have made me a little more resistant to the heat in Singapore.
+Anyway, I don't think I'm any more virtuous than you just because I sleep with just the fan, but I do suspect my habits have made me a little more resistant to the heat in Singapore.

+### Those damn Jisulife fans

+I first started noticing portable fans heavily being used in South Korea during the summer.
+Likewise, back in Singapore.
+It's hard not to notice when they emit a high-pitched hissing when they operate which is just barely under my threshold of intolerability.

+Fans are great, often more effective than air conditioning, but I think we've gone too long as an AC-loving people, and as a result, have lost the natural acclimatising effects of staying in a tropical climate.

+If you spend like 20 hours of the day in an air conditioned environment, I do believe this disrupts your body's natural heat acclimatisation.

 ### Do we use too much AC?